Thiago92Rodrigues/events-booking-api/README.md

 ## Running the Application

-To run the app simply start both the backend and the frontend docker compose files.
+To run the app simply start both the backend and the frontend `docker-compose` files.

 To do that run the following command in both directories (backend and frontend).

-The server will be up in PORT `3000` and the react app in PORT `3001`.
+The server will be up in PORT `3000` and the SPA app in PORT `3001`.

 ```sh
 docker-compose up